Is a Correction Looming Ahead for Danaher Corporation (DHR)

 DHR’s Market Performance

-DHR stocks went up by 4.50% for the week, with a monthly drop of -4.79% and a quarterly performance of 3.74%, while its annual performance rate touched -12.69%.
-The volatility ratio for the week stands at 3.27% while the volatility levels for the past 30 days are set at 2.85% for Danaher Corporation.
-The simple moving average for the period of the last 20 days is -3.78% for DHR stocks with a simple moving average of -6.56% for the last 200 days.
+DHR stocks went down by -3.59% for the week, with a monthly drop of -8.20% and a quarterly performance of -10.53%, while its annual performance rate touched -21.29%.
+The volatility ratio for the week stands at 3.60% while the volatility levels for the past 30 days are set at 3.15% for Danaher Corporation.
+The simple moving average for the period of the last 20 days is -6.93% for DHR stocks with a simple moving average of -9.99% for the last 200 days.

 Analysts’ Opinion of DHR